Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## difference

-Intersection of two `ReadonlyRecord`s.
-Takes two `ReadonlyRecord`s and produces a `ReadonlyRecord` combining only the entries of the two inputs with the same key.
-It uses the provided `combine` function to combine the elements.
+Merge two records, preserving only the entries that are unique to each record.

 **Signature**